S3 method for class 'piar_index'

 Value

-returns the index values in x
+as.data.frame() returns the index values in x as a data frame with three

-a fourth (list) column contrib
+a fourth (list) column contrib containing percent-change contributions.

-as a matrix with a row for
+as.matrix() returns the index values in x as a matrix with a row for

-each level and a column for each time period in x
+each level and a column for each time period in x.

 See also

-to coerce a matrix/data frame of index values into an index
+as_index() to coerce a matrix/data frame of index values into an index

 object.